Workhouse Prison Museum at Lorton

 During the Cold War, the U.S. Army built a large, anti-aircraft missile installation on the Lorton property.
 During the Vietnam War protestors arrested at the Pentagon were housed in the Workhouse.

 The museum is staffed by volunteers.
-If you are interested in supporting the museum through contributions of historic materials or by volunteering to work at the museum, please e-mail Laura McKie at email@example.com.
+If you are interested in supporting the museum through contributions of historic materials or by volunteering to work at the museum, please e-mail Laura McKie at firstname.lastname@example.org.
 Tax-deductible monetary contributions are gratefully accepted.
-Checks may be made out to: Lorton Arts Foundation/Workhouse Prison Museum, 9517 Workhouse Way, Lorton, Virginia 22079.
+Checks may be made out to: Workhouse Arts Foundation/Workhouse Prison Museum, 9517 Workhouse Way, Lorton, Virginia 22079.

 The Workhouse Prison Museum at Lorton is open free to the public Wednesday-Friday from noon until 3 pm and on Saturday and Sunday from noon until 4 pm.
 On the second Saturday of each month the museum is open in the evening.

-The Lorton Arts Foundation Board appointed a Museum Advisory Committee in 2010 to determine the feasibility of building a permanent museum at the Workhouse.
+The former Lorton Arts Foundation Board appointed a Museum Advisory Committee in 2010 to determine the feasibility of building a permanent museum at the Workhouse.
 The Committee recommended and the Board decided to support the creation of a museum.
 The museum will be located in W-2 and 2a at the Workhouse.

 In addition to enlarging upon the events mentioned above, the permanent museum will display a dozen original cells that show the Workhouse prisoners’ living conditions in the latter part of the 20th century.
 The personal stories of prisoners, guards and local residents will come alive through audio and video recordings.
 Railroad enthusiasts will learn about the tiny Lorton & Occoquan Railroad (L&O) built to carry bricks, coal and supplies throughout the complex.
 Lorton inmates built and ran the railroad with nary an escape.